umayr/burrp/Readme.md

 ### Usage

+##### Command Line:

-To install burrp from npm, run:
+To install burrp globally from npm, run:

 ```
 $ npm install -g burrp
 ```

-Once its installed try:
+Once its installed, it can be used via command line.
+Try:
 ```
 $ burp -V
 0.1.0